Siege of Shushtar: Background

 In 633, the Rashidun Arabs invaded the territories of the Byzantine and Sasanian Empire.
-By 637, the Arabs were in possession of the Sasanian capital Ctesiphon, all of Iraq, and large parts of Syria.
-One year later, they invaded the rich Sasanian province Khuzestan, which was part of the domains of the Iranian aristocrat Hormuzan, who had following the fall of Ctesiphon retreated to Hormizd-Ardashir, which he used as his base in his raids in Meshan against the Arabs.
+By 637, the Arabs owned the Sasanian capital Ctesiphon, all of Iraq, and large parts of Syria.
+One year later, they invaded the rich Sasanian province Khuzestan, which was part of the domains of the Iranian aristocrat Hormuzan, who had, following the fall of Ctesiphon, retreated to Hormizd-Ardashir, which he used as his base in his raids in Meshan against the Arabs.
 The Sasanian king Yazdegerd III (r.
-632-651) supported him in these raids, and believed that it was possible to regain the territories which had been taken by the Arabs.
+632–651) supported him in these raids and believed that it was possible to regain the territories that had been taken by the Arabs.

-Hormuzan was eventually defeated and asked for peace, which the Arabs accepted to in return of tribute.
-However, Hormuzan soon broke the peace by stop paying tributes, but was once again defeated, while the cities of Khuzestan were slowly one by one seized.
-Sometime later in 641, after a defeat Ram-Hormizd, Hormuzan fled to Shushtar, and was defeated near the city, but nevertheless managed to reach it, while 900 of his men were killed, and 600 were captured and would later be executed.
+Hormuzan was eventually defeated and asked for peace, which the Arabs accepted in return for tribute.
+However, Hormuzan soon broke the peace by stopping paying tributes but was once again defeated, while the cities of Khuzestan were slowly subjugated one by one.
+Sometime later in 641, after a defeat at Ram-Hormizd, Hormuzan fled to Shushtar, and was defeated near the city, but managed to reach it, while 900 of his men were killed, and 600 were captured and would later be executed.
 The Arabs then laid siege to the city.